USDA FoodKeeper β Cold Storage Guidelines

 To determine if unopened mustard has gone bad, check for any signs of mold growth, changes in color (especially darkening or browning), and an off or sour smell.
 Additionally, if the texture appears clumpy or separated, it is best to discard the mustard to avoid consuming spoiled product.

 Mustard, when unopened, is generally considered safe to consume as long as it is stored properly.
 However, there is a risk of contamination if the packaging is damaged or compromised.
-To prevent foodborne illness, always check for signs of spoilage such as mold growth, off smells, or unusual discoloration.
+To reduce the risk of foodborne illness, always check for signs of spoilage such as mold growth, off smells, or unusual discoloration.
 High-risk scenarios include storing mustard in warm or humid environments where bacteria can thrive.

 To maintain the best quality of unopened mustard, store it in a cool, dry place away from direct sunlight.
 Keep the container tightly sealed to prevent air and moisture from affecting the product.
 If you want to extend the shelf life, refrigeration can help preserve the flavors and consistency of the mustard for a longer period.
 Avoid storing mustard near strong-smelling foods as it can absorb odors easily.